kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 The second, and perhaps most "conventional" aspect of app search is Core Spotlight, which is what the stock iOS apps like Mail and Notes use to index content.
 While it's nice to allow users to search for previously accessed content, you might take it a step further by making a large set of content searchable in one go.

-Core Spotlight is sort of like a database for search information.
-With this new power, you have fine-grain control of what, when and how content is added to the search index.
-You can also update and remove items and index all kinds of content, from files to videos to messages and beyond.
+You can think of Core Spotlight as a database for search information.
+It provides you with fine-grained control of what, when and how content is added to the search index.
+You can index all kinds of content, from files to videos to messages and beyond, as well as updating and removing search index entries.

-Core Spotlight is the best way to provide full search capabilities of your app's content, including content that is private to the user.
+Core Spotlight is the best way to provide full search capabilities of your app's private content.
 You'll learn how to use the new Core Spotlight APIs to index all of the content of an app.

 ### Web markup

 The third aspect of app search is web markup, which is tailored towards apps that mirror their public content from a web site.
-A good example is Amazon, where you can search the millions of products it sells, or even RayWenderlich.com.
+A good example is Amazon, where you can search the millions of products it sells, or even raywenderlich.com.
 Using open standards for marking up web content, you can show it in Spotlight and Safari search results and even create deep links within your app.

-This chapter will not cover web markup, but you can find that information in Chapter 3, "Your App On The Web".
+This chapter will not cover web markup, but you can learn all about it in Chapter 3, "Your App On The Web".

-[TODO: Chapter 3 reference]

 ## Getting started

 You'll work with a sample app named _Colleagues_ that simulates a company address book.
-It provides an alternative to adding every coworker to your contacts because the app provides a directory of your colleagues.
-To keep things simple, it uses a local set of data, including a folder of avatar images and a JSON file that contains employee information.
-In the real world, you would probably have a networking component that fetches contact data from true web-service.
-But this is a tutorial, so JSON it is.
+It provides an alternative to adding every coworker to your contacts, instead providing you with a directory of your colleagues.
+To keep things simple, it uses a local dataset, comprising of a folder of avatar images and a JSON file that contains employee information.
+In the real world, you would have a networking component that fetches contact data from a web-service.
+This is a tutorial, so JSON it is.
 Open the starter project, and before you do anything, build and run the app.

 ![height=35%](/images/app-preview.png)

-[TODO: Update after design process]

 You'll immediately see a list of employees.
 It's a small startup, so there's only 25 staff.
 Select **Brent Reid** from the list to see all of his details.
 You'll also see a list of employees who are in the same department.
-And that is the extent of the app's features – it's very simple!
+And that is the extent of the app's features — it's very simple!

 Search would make this app infinitely better.
 As it stands, you can't even search while you're _in_ the app.
-You won't add search, but you'll add the ability to search from outside the app with Spotlight!
+You won't add in-app search, but instead add the ability to search from _outside_ the app with Spotlight!

 ### Sample project